 During the inaugural event, the President communicated that this is a long-term initiative.
 “The real result of this initiative will be seen in 15 to 20 years,” said Bukele.

-These computers given by the Bukele administration allow students to have access to quality and up-to-date education.
-Many students have shown their gratitude for this digital tool.
+These computers given by the Bukele administration allow students access to quality and up-to-date education.
+Many students have shown their gratitude for this digital tool given to them.

 I am happy that the government is helping students with our classes.
 These tools will make it easier to communicate with teachers and between students to do school research.
 It is greatly appreciated.”
 Comment by a Public School Student.

 Giving Free computers to all these students will help parents who otherwise are not able to purchase the devices.
 El Salvador has high levels of poverty, and the minimum wage is barely enough for families to survive.